kjanshair/kjanshair.github.io/about.md

 color: "#119AF4"
 ---

-<p>I'm Janshair Khan.
-I'm all about Cloud Computing, DevOps, Software Containerization, Distributed Systems, CNCF (Cloud-Native Computing Foundation), Security and much more.
-I love learning and sharing stuffs.</p>
+<p>I'm Janshair Khan, a Solution Architect with expertise in DevOps, Cloud Computing, Distributed Systems, Containers, Cloud-Native, OSS, Security and more.</p>